pkp/pkp-docs/dev/plugin-guide/en/api-endpoints.md

 There are three ways a plugin can add API endpoints:

 1. [Add a route to an existing entity](#add-a-route-to-an-existing-entity) — attach a new route to a core entity such as `submissions` or `users`.
-2. [Create plugin own API routes/endpoints](#create-plugin-own-api-endpoints) — expose endpoints under a path that belongs entirely to your plugin.
+2. [Create your plugin's own API endpoints](#create-plugin-api-endpoints) — expose endpoints under a path that belongs entirely to your plugin.
 3. [Add plugin settings endpoints](#plugin-settings-endpoints) — use the ready-made `PluginSettingsController` to read and write your plugin's settings.

 All three are wired up with the [Hook](/dev/documentation/en/utilities-hooks) system from your plugin's `register()` method.
 See the routing system in [Routes](/dev/documentation/en/architecture-routes) for background, and the [apiExample plugin](https://github.com/touhidurabir/apiExample) for a complete, runnable demonstration of the first two approaches.

----

 ## Add a route to an existing entity